Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Methodology

 \textbf{Early Termination:} In the \textit{Ending Divergence} (Section~\ref{section:result}) debate category, we observed that although agents initially agree on an acceptable or partially correct response, they tend to diverge as the debate progresses.
 Instead of refining or improving the initial answer, the agents introduce increasingly different and often less accurate responses over successive debate rounds.
 This divergence can result in underperforming cases, especially when the final, diverged response is selected as the outcome of the debate.

 Similarly, in the \textit{Forceful Agreement} category, agents start from a point of disagreement, which can be productive for exploring different perspectives.
 However, rather than debating toward a correct solution, agents may converge on an incorrect response, reinforcing each other's flawed reasoning and resulting in underperformance.
-Thus, both categories illustrate how breakdowns in debate dynamics—whether through unnecessary divergence or misguided agreement—can negatively impact the quality of outcomes produced by the MAD framework.
+Thus, both categories illustrate how breakdowns in debate dynamics, whether through unnecessary divergence or misguided agreement, can negatively impact the quality of outcomes produced by the MAD.

-To mitigate these underperforming cases of debate, we propose an improved MAD framework that terminates the debate as soon as the judge identifies an acceptable answer.
+To mitigate these underperforming cases of debate, we introduce a MAD variant equipped with an optimization mechanism that terminates the debate as soon as the judge identifies an acceptable answer.
 Specifically, to prevent unnecessary divergence and misguided agreement, the debate is terminated once the judge identifies an acceptable answer based on key assessment factors (Section~\ref{method_debate_prompt}).
 This ensures that other agents do not further influence the response, preventing unnecessary debate rounds.

 \textbf{Extended Reflection:} In the \textit{Prolonged Disagreement} debate category (Section~\ref{section:result}), we observed that agents typically start in disagreement and persist in this state without reaching any consensus by the end of the debate.
 This category is often characterized by agents engaging in argumentative exchanges, resisting each other’s reasoning, and deviating from the goal of collaboratively refining their responses.
 Rather than working toward a stronger, unified answer, agents remain entrenched in their initial positions, limiting the debate’s capacity to generate meaningful improvements.
-Such behavior also highlights a lack of collaborative synergy between the agents, ultimately undermining the effectiveness of the MAD framework in these cases.
+Such behavior also highlights a lack of collaborative synergy between the agents, ultimately undermining the effectiveness of the MAD in these cases.